Corsham Print

 Redhouse climbed one place in the table to seventh place with a narrow 3-2 away win over Purton Kingsdown Reserves.
 Yet another goal for the division’s leading scorer Cameron Shrubb taking his adjusted total for the season to 31 with Nathan Barbato and Daniel Axford getting the other two Redhouse goals, Seth Norriss and Daniel Thomas with the goals for the home side.
 The win for Redhouse saw them move to within a point of their beaten opponents having played one game more.

-First points on the board for the new management team at Faringdon Town Development as goals from Gergo Komjati and Prince Nikoi-Appoh gave them a 2-0 away win at Pewsey Vale Development.
-They remain bottom of the table but performances and now results have certainly improved under the new management team and with the withdrawals earlier in the season meaning no side will be relegated this bodes well for next season.
+Saturday saw the first points on the board for the new management team at Faringdon Town Development as goals from Gergo Komjati and Prince Nikoi-Appoh gave them a 2-0 away win at Pewsey Vale Development.
+They remain bottom of the table but recent performances, and now results have certainly improved under the new management team and, with the withdrawals earlier in the season meaning no side will be relegated, this bodes well for next season.

 Also picking up three welcome points were Stratton, who won 4-1 at home to Shrivenham Development to end a run of eight games without a win, their last victory before Saturday being back on November 22nd.
 Two goals from Ramon Faruq saw him take his total for the season to seven with further goals from Tom Oram and Harry Yeates completing the scoring for Stratton, Kai Richardson with the Shrivenham Development reply.